hitokiri-mata/katacoda-courses/kubernetes-serverless/openfaas/step4-cli.md

 `export OPENFAAS_URL=$(minikube service gateway-external --namespace openfaas --url)`

-However, since Katacoda's Minikube server is virtualized the gateway is slightly different.
+However, since Katacoda's Kubernetes server is virtualized the gateway is slightly different.

 `export OPENFAAS_URL=https://[[HOST_SUBDOMAIN]]-31112-[[KATACODA_HOST]].environments.katacoda.com/`{{execute}}

 Notice the port 31112.
 This is the Kubernetes [NodePort](https://kubernetes.io/docs/concepts/services-networking/service/#nodeport) of the _external-gateway_ OpenFaaS service.
 The service can be see using this list command.

-`minikube service list`{{execute}}
+`kubectl get service --namespace openfaas`{{execute}}

 With this gateway access, the first action is to login.
 We will use the same password that was submitted in the previous preparation step.